 The Aid Stations are stocked with lollies, gingernuts, chips, pretzels, sandwiches (peanut butter or vegemite) bananas and Oranges, water, electrolyte drink and coke.
 Fluid will be available in cups and water containers to enable competitors to fill up drink bottles or bladders.
 Aid stations are clearly marked on the course maps. (distances approx)

-All 100 km runners will need to have a light for the final 24k leg from Kinloch to Whakaipo Bay if they enter that trail after 2:30pm.
+All 100 km runners will need to have a light for the final 24k leg from Kinloch to Whakaipo Bay if they leave the Kinloch Hall after 2:30pm.
 So either have lights on you, or put your light in your last drop bag for pick up at Kinloch.

 Cut off times: